-2.6 EXTENDED CONTROL REGISTERS (INCLUDING THE XFEATURE_ENABLED_MASK REGISTER)
+2.6 EXTENDED CONTROL REGISTERS (INCLUDING XCRO)

-If CPUID.01H: ECX.XSAVE[bit 26] is 1, the processor supports one or more extended control registers (XCRs).
-Currently, the only such register defined is XCR0, the XFEATURE_ENABLED_MASK register.
-This register specifies the set of processor states that the operating system enables on that processor, e.g. x87 FPU States, SSE states, and other processor extended states that Intel 64 architecture may introduce in the future.
+If CPUID.01H:ECX.XSAVE[bit 26] is 1, the processor supports one or more extended control registers (XCRs).
+Currently, the only such register defined is XCR0.
+This register specifies the set of processor states that the operating system enables on that processor, e.g. x87 FPU state, SSE state, AVX state, and other processor extended states that Intel 64 architecture may introduce in the future.
 The OS programs XCR0 to reflect the features it supports.

 Figure 2-7.
-XFEATURE_ENABLED_MASK Register (XCR0)
+XCRO

 Software can access XCR0 only if CR4.OSXSAVE[bit 18] = 1.
-(This bit is also readable as CPUID.01H: ECX.OSXSAVE[bit 27].)
+(This bit is also readable as CPUID.01H:ECX.OSXSAVE[bit 27].)
 The layout of XCR0 is architected to allow software to use CPUID leaf function 0DH to enumerate the set of bits that the processor supports in XCR0 (see CPUID instruction in Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).
-Each processor state (X87 FPU state, SSE state, or a future processor extended state) is represented by a bit in XCR0.
+Each processor state (X87 FPU state, SSE state, AVX state, or a future processor extended state) is represented by a bit in XCR0.
 The OS can enable future processor extended states in a forward manner by specifying the appropriate bit mask value using the XSETBV instruction according to the results of the CPUID leaf 0DH.

-With the exception of bit 63, each bit in the XFEATURE_ENABLED_MASK register (XCR0) corresponds to a subset of the processor states.
+With the exception of bit 63, each bit in XCR0 corresponds to a subset of the processor states.
 XCR0 thus provides space for up to 63 sets of processor state extensions.
 Bit 63 of XCR0 is reserved for future expansion and will not represent a processor extended state.

-Currently, the XFEATURE_ENABLED_MASK register (XCR0) has two processor states defined, with up to 61 bits reserved for future processor extended states:
+Currently, XCR0 has three processor states defined, with up to 61 bits reserved for future processor extended states:

-- XCR0.X87 (bit 0): If 1, indicates x87 FPU state (including MMX register states) is supported in the processor.
-Bit 0 must be 1.
-An attempt to write 0 causes a #GP exception. - XCR0.SSE (bit 1): If 1, indicates MXCSR and XMM registers (XMM0-XMM15 in 64bit mode, otherwise XMM0-XMM7) are supported by XSAVE/XRESTOR in the processor.
+- XCR0.X87 (bit 0): This bit 0 must be 1.
+An attempt to write 0 to this bit causes a #GP exception. - XCR0.SSE (bit 1): If 1, XSAVE, XSAVEOPT, and XRSTOR can be used to manage MXCSR and XMM registers (XMM0-XMM15 in 64-bit mode; otherwise XMM0-XMM7). - XCR0.AVX (bit 2): If 1, AVX instructions can be executed and XSAVE, XSAVEOPT, and XRSTOR can be used to manage the upper halves of the YMM registers (YMM0-YMM15 in 64-bit mode; otherwise YMM0-YMM7).

-Any attempt to set a reserved bit (as determined by the contents of EAX and EDX after executing CPUID with EAX=0DH, ECX= 0H) in the XFEATURE_ENABLED_MASK register for a given processor will result in a #GP exception.
-An attempt to write 0 to XFEATURE_ENABLED_MASK.x87 (bit 0) will result in a #GP exception.
+Any attempt to set a reserved bit (as determined by the contents of EAX and EDX after executing CPUID with EAX=0DH, ECX= 0H) in XCR0 for a given processor will result in a #GP exception.
+An attempt to write 0 to XCR0.x87 (bit 0) will result in a #GP exception.
+An attempt to write 0 to XCR0.SSE (bit 1) and 1 to XCR0.AVX (bit 2) also results in a #GP exception.

-If a bit in the XFEATURE_ENABLED_MASK register is 1, XSAVE instruction can selectively (in conjunction with a save mask) save a partial or full set of processor states to memory (See XSAVE instruction in Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2B).
+If a bit in XCR0 is 1, software can use the XSAVE instruction to save the corresponding processor state to memory (see XSAVE instruction in Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2B).

-After reset all bits (except bit 0) in the XFEATURE_ENABLED_MASK register (XCR0) are cleared to zero.
-XCR0[0] is set to 1.
+After reset, all bits (except bit 0) in XCRO are cleared to zero, XCRO[0] is set to 1.